-Dry air is the cause of many things, including increased static and heightened risk for sickness to more frequent shocks from static.
+Dry air is the culprit for several issues, including everything from an increased risk for sickness to more frequent shocks from static.
 Those two things may not cause the same level of concern, but they are both annoyances that could be prevented with the use of a humidifier.

 So, what can you do?

-Adding moisture isn’t the only factor when it comes to humidification in the home.
-Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you the best control over humidity levels in your house.
-It is added to your existing HVAC system and adds moisture directly into the heated air that is circulated throughout your indoor space.
-A whole-home humidifier distributes the moisture more regularly and in the maximum capacity too, which will help you reach your indoor comfort.
+There is more to humidification than just increasing the amount of moisture.
+Of course, there are a number of humidifiers to choose from, but adding a whole-home humidifier gives you optimal control over the humidity in your home.
+Working in partnership with your existing HVAC system, it adds moisture directly into the heated air that is circulated throughout your home.
+A whole-home humidifier distributes the moisture more reliably and in the greatest capacity too, helping you and your family benefit from your ideal home comfort.

 - Adding a humidifier can help ease skin irritations and dry skin.

-- Foster a good environment for indoor plants to flourish.
+- Create a good environment for indoor plants to flourish.
 Keeping your home’s air properly humidified can give plants the best space to live in, helping them live longer.